jillesvangurp/jsonj/README.md

 # Introduction

-JsonJ is a framework for working with json in Java the "proper" way without mappings or model classes.
-This means a json array is represented as a java.util.List, a dictionary is represented as a java.util.Map, etc.
+JsonJ is a library for working with json in Java without mappings or model classes.
+Instead JsonJ backs the very simple json types with the Collections framework that comes with Java.
+JsonJ makes this both easy and intuitive and generally takes the pain out of manipulating json structures in Java.

 There are several reasons why you might like jsonj

-- it provides really convenient builder classes for quickly constructing json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, generics juggling.
-JsonJ makes this very easy.
+- it provides really convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
-- it provides powerful extensions to the Collections API that makes extracting things from lists and nested dictionaries a lot easier.
+- it provides powerful extensions to the Collections API that makes extracting things from lists and maps dictionaries a lot easier.
 - it's memory efficient: you can squeeze millions of json objects in a modest amout of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic hashmaps or huge amounts of strings in memory, you might appreciate some of these optimizations.
 - it's simple to use and lacks the complexity of other solutions.
+- it uses the excellent jackson parser for parsing data structures.

 There are probably more reasons you can find to like JsonJ, why not give it a try?
 Let me know if you like it (or not) or let me know it should be changed in some way.